. . . the unknown god, out of which

 my mother-in-law takes my arm.
 Today

 is macaroni and cheese.
-When I leave, I say,
+When I

-I’ll be right back, the lie more loving than truth,
+I’ll be right back, the lie

 I’m told.
-The known gods are easy to appease—
+The known gods are easy

-admission, contrition, reconciliation—
+admission, contrition,

 but what of those hidden from us,

-the way dark matter, transparent to instrument
+the way dark matter, transparent

 and eye, twirls galaxies like plates on sticks?

-You say, I don’t know who I have harmed,
+You say, I don’t know who I have

-We will make amends to them all.
+and I say, We will make amends to

 This poem appears in Golden Fish / Dark Pond